avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 * **Endemic**: according to the `CDC website`_, an 'endemic' refers to the constant presence and/or usual prevalence of a disease or infectious agent in a population within a geographic area.
 The WHO defines a 'cholera-endemic area' as "an area where confirmed cholera cases were detected during the last 3 years with evidence of local transmission (meaning the cases are not imported from elsewhere)" (`WHO 2024`_, accessed 18th July 2024).
 * **Epidemic**: an unexpected increase in the number of disease cases in a specific geographical area (definition from the `CDC website`_).
 An epidemic is considered to occur of a larger geographic area than an outbreak.
 See the WHO's detailed technical guidance (`WHO 2023`_) for precise definitions of what they consider to be 'a suspected cholera case', 'a confirmed cholera case', 'a suspected cholera outbreak', 'a probable cholera outbreak', or 'a confirmed cholera outbreak'.
 * **Epidemic-causing lineage of V. cholerae**: a *V. cholerae* lineage that can cause a very large increase in the number of cases of diarrhoeal illness caused by *V. cholerae* in a particular town/city/region over a relatively short period of time.
 The 7PET lineage is the only epidemic-causing lineage of *V. cholerae* at present.
+* **Gene**: a segment of the DNA of an organism, typically hundreds or thousands of base-pairs in length.
+A very common type of gene is a protein-coding gene, which is a stretch of
+DNA which encodes (specifies the production of) a particular protein.
 * **Genome**: all the genetic material present in a cell or organism.
+* **Isolate**: an organism collected from a specific sample material e.g. from a stool sample or from river water.
-* **Lineage** (also called a 'strain'): a group of organisms belonging to the same bacterial species, and that are genetically more closely related to each other than other members of the same species.
+* **Lineage**: a group of organisms belonging to the same bacterial species, and that are genetically more closely related to each other than other members of the same species.
 There can be many lineages within a particular bacterial species.
 Different lineages of a bacterial species may have different biological characteristics, such as the ability to cause more severe disease.
 (Adapted from a definition by the `National Cancer Institute`_.)
 * **Metadata**: non-genetic data that has been collected for bacterial isolates, such as the exact location or date of collection of the isolates.
 * **Mutation**: a change in the genetic material of an organism, caused by a change its DNA (e.g. the change of single base-pair in its DNA).
 * **O-antigen**: a component of the surface lipopolysaccharide (LPS) of Gram-negative bacteria such as *V. cholerae*.